nightPrayer90/gamedevtv2023/README.md

 - Game Name:
 - Genre:
-- Game Elements:
+- Game Elements: Game elements are the basic activities the player will be doing for fun
-- Player:
+- Player: Single Player

 .
 ## Technical Specs:

-- Engine:
+- Engine: Unity 2021.3.11f1
 - Technical Form: (Basically there are 2D graphics (flat) and 3D graphics (form)
 - View: Camera view from which the player will experience the game
 - Platform: PC/ Web